 Salicylic Acid is on the other hand used in shampoos, creams, and ointments mainly for its keratolytic effects – the ingredient causes the epidermis to shed more easily, helping to remove dry and flaky skin [4].
 You’ll often see salicylic acid referred to as an exfoliator – and it’s added to dandruff shampoos to help shift existing buildup.

 Dr. Matthew Zirwas, a board-certified dermatologist and founder of Bexley Dermatology in Bexley, Ohio, prefers shampoos that contain multiple active ingredients.
-He told us, “compounded shampoos that contain multiple active ingredients work much better than regular shampoos.”
+He told us, “Compounded shampoos that contain multiple active ingredients work much better than regular shampoos.”

 Aside from the active ingredients, Dead Sea Spa has chosen some innovative help ingredients that really made this shampoo stand out.